-There was no contingent earn-out in connection with the acquisition of Engage as of June 30, 2015.
 The contingent earn-out in connection with the acquisition of Engage was \$0.9 million as of December 31, 2014 and was recorded in accrued expenses in the condensed consolidated balance sheets.
-This earn-out is based on the potential earn-out consideration if certain revenue targets are achieved.
-During the three months ended June 30, 2015, the contingent-earnout decreased by \$0.7 million in connection with the Engage acquisition which was remeasured to fair value.
 The contingent earn-out balance was increased by \$1.8 million in June 2014 in connection with the acquisition of Synchronite and \$4.2 million in November 2014 in connection with the acquisition of CAO!.
+During the three months ended September 30, 2015, the contingent-earnout decreased by \$3.5 million in connection with the acquisition of CAO! due to both re-measurement to fair value of \$3.2 million and cash payments of \$0.3 million.
+During the nine months ended September 30, 2015, the contingent-earnout decreased by \$0.9 million in connection with the acquisition of Synchronite due to both re-measurement to fair value and cash payments.
 The contingent earn-out amounts are recorded in accrued expense on the condensed consolidated balance sheets as they are payable in 2015.
-The contingent earn-out relating to Synchronite is based on the fulfillment of a complete product integration and a minimum number of "Co-Browse" interactions per month.
-The contingent earn-out relating to CAO! is based on achieving certain target financial, strategic and integration objectives and milestones.
+The contingent earn-out relating to Engage was based on the potential earn-out consideration if certain revenue targets are achieved.
+There was no remaining contingent earn-out in connection with the acquisition of Sunchronite earn-out relating to Synchronite is based on the fulfillment of a complete product integration and a minimum number of "Co-Browse" interactions per month.
+The contingent earn-out relating to CAO! is based on achieving certain target strategic and integration objectives and milestones.